yeeunPark0630/chatapp/README.md

 # Screenshots

-In USER fragment, users can see other users.
+In USER fragment, users can see other users. \
 ![user view](ReadmeSource/Userlist.png)

 In CHAT fragment, there are list of the chat rooms. \
 ![chat view](ReadmeSource/chatlist.png)

-Users can send and receive messages between them. \
+Users can send and receive messages between them. <br />

 ![chatroom view](ReadmeSource/chatroom.png)